aridlehoover/was-rails/README.md

 * Import Alerts from the NOAA Tsunamis RSS feed
 * Import Alerts from the USGS Earthquakes RSS feed
 * Import Alerts from a Twitter feed
-* Import Alerts from telemetry off a weather monitoring device
+* Import Alerts from telemetry off a weather monitoring device via a queue

 As an administrator,
 In order to reach people where they are paying attention,